Ananya-1345/game/README.md

 # game
-in this i create rock paper and scissors game
+in this i create rock paper and scissors game using html,css and JS this is responsive in nature.